top of page

 Third-stage creosote is something to be avoided.
 Not only is it extremely difficult to clean, but it is also an extremely concentrated fuel and looks like tar running down inside the flue.
 As the creosote hardens, it is often repeatedly recoated.
 A hot fire can easily ignite this type of creosote, which is extremely hazardous as a chimney fire can too easily lead to a house fire because the intense flames often cause a fire on the roof or damage the flue, causing combustible parts of the home to ignite.

-• Safely place 1 packet a day for 7 consecutive days onto a low fire allowing up to 2 hours to burn packet fully.
+Safely place one packet a day for seven consecutive days onto a fire (225°C – 300°C), allowing up to 2 hours to burn the packet fully.

-• IMPORTANT!
-After 7 days of burning, do not use your appliance until your chimney sweep has swept and inspected the chimney.
-The reason for this is to clear any lessened deposits that could potentially fall back down the chimney and cause a blockage.
+IMPORTANT!
+After seven days of burning, wait to use your appliance until your chimney sweep has swept and inspected the chimney.
+This is to clear any lessened deposits that could fall back down the chimney and cause a blockage.

-• Repeat the process again by clearing the grate and ashpan prior to lighting the appliance and safely place 1 packet a day for another 7 consecutive days onto a low fire allowing up to 2 hours to burn the packet fully.
+Repeat the process by clearing the grate and ashpan before lighting the appliance and safely placing one packet a day for another seven consecutive days, allowing up to 2 hours to burn the packet fully.

-• IMPORTANT!
-After the final 7 days of burning, do not use your appliance until your chimney sweep has swept and inspected the chimney.
-Again, the reason for this is to clear any lessened deposits that could potentially fall back down the chimney and cause a blockage.
+IMPORTANT!
+IMPORTANT!
+After the final seven days of burning, only use your appliance once your chimney sweep has swept and inspected the chimney.
+Again, this is to clear any lessened deposits that could fall back down the chimney and cause a blockage.

-Follow the advice from your professional chimney sweep on how frequently your chimney should be swept they will also be able to advise you on what fuels to burn, how store fuel correctly and how to use your appliance safe and efficiently.
+Follow the advice from your professional chimney sweep on how frequently your chimney should be swept they will also be able to advise you on what fuels to burn, how to store fuel correctly and how to use your appliance safely and efficiently.

 SiS GCP - Glazed Creosote Prevention Burn Bag - Box of 14